Infineon/mtb-example-wifi-mqtt-client/README.md

                - `CLIENT_PRIVATE_KEY` - *xxxxxxxxxx.private.key*
                - `ROOT_CA_CERTIFICATE` - Root CA certificate

-            You can use the HTML utility available [here](https://github.com/cypresssemiconductorco/amazon-freertos/blob/master/tools/certificate_configuration/PEMfileToCString.html) to convert the certificates and keys from PEM format to C string format.
+            You can either convert the values to strings manually following the format shown in *mqtt_client_config.h* or you can use the HTML utility available [here](https://github.com/cypresssemiconductorco/amazon-freertos/blob/master/tools/certificate_configuration/PEMfileToCString.html) to convert the certificates and keys from PEM format to C string format.
 You need to clone the repository from GitHub to use the utility.

       3. Optional configuration: You can modify the configuration macros in the following files according to your application:
          - *configs/iot_config.h* used by the [MQTT library](https://github.com/cypresssemiconductorco/mqtt)